 Obtain a pointer to an ESMC\Array object contained within a State.
+The arguments are:

 array A pointer to the Array object.

 14.3.6 ESMC\StateGetField - Obtains a Field object from a State name The name of the desired Field object.